autu-mn/Datapulse/README.md

    - No systematic way to understand "why" a project is struggling
    - Difficult to discover similar projects for learning and collaboration

-#### ✅ Our Solution
+#### �?Our Solution

 **OpenVista** addresses these challenges through three innovations:

-1. **Multimodal Prediction** — Combining time-series metrics with textual features improves prediction accuracy by **66.7%** (R²: 0.46 → 0.77)
+1. **Multimodal Prediction** �?Combining time-series metrics with textual features improves prediction accuracy by **66.7%** (R²: 0.46 �?0.77)
-2. **CHAOSS-Based Health Scoring** — Six-dimensional framework providing comprehensive health assessment
+2. **CHAOSS-Based Health Scoring** �?Six-dimensional framework providing comprehensive health assessment
-3. **Intelligent Q&A** — RAG-powered knowledge base enabling natural language queries about any repository
+3. **Intelligent Q&A** �?RAG-powered knowledge base enabling natural language queries about any repository

 Our platform transforms raw data into actionable intelligence, helping maintainers, contributors, and organizations make data-driven decisions about open-source projects.